 - Are the Chinese versions used in these places the same?
 NB: For these purposes, simplified and complex characters are fundamentally the same.

-- If one or more Chinese versions already exist in the market, who introduced it — consumers, distributors, the brand owner’s own employees?
+- If one or more Chinese versions already exist in the market, who introduced them – consumers, distributors, the brand owner’s own employees?

 - How long have Chinese versions been used in the market, and would it be difficult to replace them with new and different versions?

 - Have Chinese marks already been registered in the relevant jurisdictions within Greater China?
-(Trademark searches are often necessary to confirm this.)
+(Trademark searches are usually necessary to confirm this.)

 - Are candidate Chinese marks suitable in all regions of Greater China from a cultural, marketing and corporate image perspective?